aanyakesharwani1704-dev/NetSageAI/README.md

-# RouteWise AI
+# NetSageAI

-RouteWise AI is an AI-assisted troubleshooting helper for Cisco-style lab networks.
+NetSageAI is an AI-assisted troubleshooting helper for Cisco-style lab networks.
 It pairs deterministic rule checks with an LLM-powered diagnosis pass, and every suggested fix is gated behind mandatory human review before it counts as accepted.

 ## Features